![]() |

 MAKE-AHEAD TIPS Creamy Oatmeal is really special served straight from the stove but also reheats beautifully.
 Before reheating either in the microwave or on the stovetop, stir in a little extra milk or water to loosen the oats.
 Believe it or not, I like this oatmeal cold too!
 Again, it's that great texture!

-- RANGE OF MILKS Before, I was most insistent about using whole milk, I just found it more special.
+• RANGE OF MILKS Before, I was most insistent about using whole milk, I just found the oatmeal more special.
 Since then, friends raved about it cooked with 2% milk and hmmm, I really like that too!
 It's now our standard.
 I think you're good, whatever kind of milk you keep on hand, from skim to whole.

-- MORE LIQUID Before, I called for far less liquid.
+• MORE LIQUID Before, I called for far less liquid.
 That made the oatmeal super-thick which was great but it also meant it was too easy to burn the oatmeal and oh my, the pot could be hard to clean up afterward.
 More liquid fixes those issues!
+I also prefer the looser texture.

-- GOOD FOR MEAL PREP Before, I also thought it best made in small batches for eating on the spot.
+• GOOD FOR MEAL PREP Before, I also thought it best made in small batches for eating on the spot.
 Now?
-It's a meal prep standard, something I make week in and week out in large batches (and some times double large batches) for quick and wholesome breakfasts during the week.
+It's a meal prep standard in this household, something I make week in and week out in large batches (and some times double large batches) for quick and wholesome breakfasts during the week.

 More Favorite Ways to Cook Oatmeal